 In 2014, a new mentor program was started at Blythe for students who need extra encouragement and support.
 Trained volunteers are matched with students with whom they work throughout the school year on a weekly basis.
-Goals of the mentor program are to help improve academic success, promote positive behavior, and enhance student confidence and selfesteem.
+Goals of the mentor program are to help improve academic success, promote positive behavior, and enhance student confidence and self-esteem.
 Counselors organize the mentor program and serve as the liaison between volunteers, students, and teachers.

-In addition to school counselors, a full-time school-based counselor, employed by The South Carolina Department of Mental Health, is based at Blythe.
-The school-based counselor provides a wide range of services to children and families, including individual counseling, group counseling, family counseling, assessments, crisis intervention, behavior modification, and referrals to medication services that might be needed.
+In addition to school counselors, two full-time school-based counselors, employed by The South Carolina Department of Mental Health, are based at Blythe.
+The school-based counselors provide a wide range of services to children and families, including individual counseling, group counseling, family counseling, assessments, crisis intervention, behavior modification, and referrals to medication services that might be needed.